• Skip to primary navigation

 • In a large bowl, add shredded cabbage and toss with salt.
 Let sit for 30 minutes.
 (Note: salt softens the cabbage so 6 to 7 cups will reduce to about 4 cups, approximately)

-• In a small saucepan, add vinegar, water, sugar, and salt.
+• In a small saucepan, add vinegar, water, and sugar.
 Bring to a boil over medium heat.
 Stir to dissolve the sugar.
-When the sugar is fully dissolved remove from the heat.
+When the sugar is fully dissolved, remove it from the heat.

 • Pack the cabbage into clean jar(s) and pour the hot pickling liquid over the top.
 Wipe off any spills, affix the lid, and let sit on the counter until cool.
 Place in the refrigerator to store.